highkite/pdfAnnotate/README.md

 endobj
 ```

 The reason for providing a `/First` attribute is that the stream consist of two parts.
-The firs part can be considered as a cross reference table for the objetcs within the stream object, while the second part contains the actual
+The firs part can be considered as a cross reference table for the objects within the stream object, while the second part contains the actual
 object data.

 Two important remarks about the structure of the stream: